-The burden of Non-Communicable Diseases (NCDs) is on the rise in middle and low income countries on top of the 👃 existing infectious diseases.
-Recently in Sudan, NCDs accounted for a total of 44% of the overall mortality.
+The burden of non-communicable diseases is on the rise in middle and low income countries on top of the existing infectious 🗘 diseases.
+Recently in Sudan NCDs accounted for a total of (44%) of the overall mortality.
 Moreover, the distributions of the specific risk factors are not systematically identified in the country, which hinder the designing of appropriate preventive and control strategies.
-The objective of this study was to describe the distribution and prevalence of risk factors for NCDs.
+The objective of this study was to describe the distribution & prevalence of risk factors for non-communicable diseases.
 This is a descriptive cross-sectional analytic community based study conducted from October to December, 2013 in Wad-Medani city, Gezira State, Sudan.
-In this house to house survey, data was collected using structured questionnaires, anthropometric measurements and blood pressure apparatus.
-A total of 380 individuals of age 30 years and above were selected for the study by stratified proportional random sampling technique.
-Data was analyzed using Statistical Package for the Social Sciences (SPSS) for Windows version (16.0).
-The distributions of the various categories of risk factors were identified in which the prevalence of smoking for males and females were (18.4%) and (0.3%) respectively, alcohol consumption (3.9%) only among males, consumption of fruits and vegetables below adequate level (72.9%) and physical inactivity (75.0%).
-This study showed cigarette/tobacco use and personal documented history of NCDs were associated and was found highly statistically significant (p-value <0.005).
-Similarly there was a statistical significance between association of physical activity with both age and educational level (p-value of 0.003 & 0.011) respectively.
-Mean systolic and diastolic blood pressures were 135.5 mmHg and 85 mmHg respectively for both sexes.
+In this house to house survey, data was collected using structured questionnaires, anthropometric measurements & blood pressure apparatus.
+A total of 380 individuals of age 30 years & above were selected for the study by stratified proportional random sampling technique.
+Data was analyzed using SPSS for Windows version (16.0).
+The distributions of the various categories of risk factors were identified.
+The prevalence of smoking for males & females were (18.4%) & (0.3%) respectively, alcohol consumption (3.9%), only among males, consumption of fruits and vegetables below adequate level (72.9%), physical inactivity (75.0%).
+This study showed cigarette/tobacco use & personal documented history of NCDs were associated and was found highly statistically significant (p-value<0.005).
+Similarly, there was a statistical significance between association of physical activity with both age & educational level (p-value of 0.003 & 0.011) respectively.
+Mean systolic & diastolic blood pressures were 135.5 mmHg & 85 mmHg respectively for both sexes.
 The prevalence of hypertension was (29.7%) on physical assessment for both sexes.
-Based on BMI criteria, (1.6%) were underweight, (35.5%) were overweight and (22.6%) were obese and (0.8%) were severely obese.
-The prevalence of central obesity measured by waist circumference revealed that almost a quarter (24.7%) and above half (51.5%) of study participants were having an substantial increased values respectively.
+Based on BMI criteria, (1.6%) were underweight, (35.5%) were overweight and (22.6%) were obese & (0.8%) were severely obese.
+The prevalence of central obesity measured by waist circumference revealed that almost a quarter (24.7%) and above half (51.5%) of study participants were having an increased and a substantial increased values respectively.
 In this study, association between physical inactivity and central obesity was found statistically significant (p-value=0.002).
 This study also found statistically significant association between personal and family history of NCDs (p-value=0.00).
-In conclusion, the magnitude of risk factors for NCDs is considerably high in the study population.
+In conclusion, the magnitude of risk factors for non-communicable diseases is considerably high in the study population.